lovell/64/README.md

 Returns a Buffer containing the Base64 encoded version of `input`.

+A TypeError will be thrown if `input` is not a Buffer.

 ### decode(encoded)

 * `encoded` is a Buffer containing Base64 encoded data.

 Returns a Buffer containing the Base64 decoded version of `encoded`.

+A TypeError will be thrown if `encoded` is not a Buffer.

 ## Performance